How Long Do Pool Cover Pumps Last? Lifespan & Replacement

 Replace pumps during off-season months when prices are lower and availability is better.
 Don't wait for complete failure during a critical storm period.
 Order a replacement when your current pump reaches 4-5 years old or shows performance decline. - Calculate Cost-Effectiveness of Repair vs. Replacement

 If repair costs exceed 60% of a new pump's price, replacement is more economical.
-Common repairs like float switch replacement ($15-25) or new power cord ($20-35) are worthwhile on newer pumps, but motor rebuilds ($80-120) rarely make financial sense.
+Common repairs like float switch replacement ($15-25) or new power cord ($20-35) are worthwhile on newer pumps, but motor replacement typically costs more than a new pump.

 Factors That Extend Pool Cover Pump Life